jolle/homebridge-adax-private/README.md

 ## Devices = zones?

 The Adax API recognizes the existence of individual, real devices but only provides temperature controlling and status indication on a per-zone basis.
-Thus, this plugin will create each zone as a device, so you can not see the data from or control specific devices, only zones.
+Thus, this plugin will treat each zone as a device, and as such you can not see the data from or control specific devices, only zones.
 A trick one can do is to only have one device per zone, effectively making the concept of "zones" and "devices" equivalent.